 Fish Hatchery & Wildlife Museum

 Stop by the Fish Hatchery and Wildlife Museum.
 This unique facility is located in the North Main District at 151 E. 16th Street.
 (You can also access this from the Animas River Trail.)
 The Hatchery produces more than 1.3 million fish a year, and you can feed the fish via coin-operated dispensers.
 Bring some quarters so you can feed the fish!
-Download a brochure here Inside the museum view displays of wildlife and learn more about the animals that live in Southwest Colorado.
+Download a brochure here.
 The Hatchery is open from 8am-4pm daily.
-The Wildlife Museum is open May- September.
+The Wildlife Museum is currently closed.

 Free Music in Buckley Park